 Traveling from Bhagdogra, India to Phuentsholing, Bhutan by land is a feast for mind, body and soul.
-You can have a quality “me” time; while the bountiful supply of: sprightly forests, mighty mountains and sparkly rivers with twinkling sand for shoulders, under the all-pervading sky, rise and fall along the way.
+One can have a quality “me” time while the bountiful supply of forests, mountains and rivers under the blue sky rise and fall all along the way.

-The route we essentially traversed during our eight-day trip with deviation here and there was:
+The route we followed during our eight-day trip with deviation here and there was:

 Phuentsholing to Paro -> Paro to Thimpu ->Thimpu to Phobjikha -> Phobjikha to Paro -> Paro to Phuentsholing.

-As we arrived in Phuentsholing-the gateway to Bhutan-it felt like a Narniya style time warp transition.
-Salwars and Sarees turned into wraparounds.
+As we arrived in Phuentsholing, the gateway to Bhutan, it felt like I was in a time warp transition.
+Salwars and Sarees turned into skirts.
 Straight hair became straighter.
-Monotonous, squarish concrete buildings transformed into vibrant and artistically decorated wood clad buildings, with sloping roofs.
-You can’t read the names on the shops or so much as pronounce someone’s name without asking for an encore anymore.
-As you reach the Bhutan gate, the clock indicates you are 30min ahead of your compatriots back home.
-The fact that you’re in a foreign land will start to sink in when you see the posters of queen and king towering you in all the directions as opposed to movie posters.
+Monotonous, uninspiring concrete buildings transformed into artistically decorated wood-clad buildings with sloping roofs.
+You can’t read the names on the shops or so much as call someone’s name without asking for an encore anymore.
+The clock at the Bhutan gate, indicates you are 30min ahead of your compatriots back home.
+The fact that you’re in a foreign land will start to sink in when you see the posters of the queen and king towering you in all the directions as opposed to movie posters.

-Bhutan’s dress code is unique and it’s called Driglam Namzha.
-If you thought wearing a saree was a complex process, think again.
-To dress like a traditional Bhutanese man or a woman, first you need a lot of apparels and then a mind to understand a complex technique and above all a lot of patience I gather.
+Bhutan’s dress code is called Driglam Namzha.
+If you thought that wearing a saree was a complex process, think again.
+To dress like a traditional Bhutanese man or a woman, first you need a lot of apparels and then a mind of a mathematician to understand the complex technique and above all a lot of time and patience as I gather.

-According to legend-our kind and chirpy guide- Bhutanese prefered monarchy over democracy.
-In case your jaw dropped to the floor, like mine did, you’ll be delighted to know Bhutan is rated happiest country in Asia and eighth happiest country in the world.
-After all, it’s a country bursting with red robed monks busy chanting prayers and those who are not monks busy serving the monks or visiting monasteries.
+According to the legend, our chirpy guide that is, Bhutanese prefered monarchy over democracy.
+In case your jaw dropped to the floor as mine did, you’ll be delighted to know Bhutan is rated the happiest country in Asia and the eighth happiest country in the world.
+After all, it’s a country bursting with red-robed monks busy chanting prayers and those who are not monks busy serving the monks or visiting monasteries.
 It’s very apparent that Bhutan chose to stay as far away as possible from problematic globalization.

-Bhutan’s only international airport is in Paro, a town situated in a valley, 149km from Phuentsholing.
+Bhutan’s only international airport is in Paro, a town situated in a valley, 149 km from Phuentsholing.
 One has to enter Paro to visit other parts of Bhutan.
-For a nomadic spirit like me, Paro is like Disneyland.
-River passing right through the whole town, wooden bridge, Dzongs, colorful and decked facades of the buildings, expansive and vacant airport, and the weather, almost everything about this town was distinctive.
-And the best drink you’ll ever enjoy in chilly Paro is a glass of really hot water.
+To me, Paro was felt like a wonderland.
+River passing right through the town, wooden bridges, Dzongs, colourfully decked facades of the buildings, huge and vacant airport, and the cool weather, almost everything about this town was distinctive.
+And the best drink I enjoyed in chilly Paro was a glass of hot water.

-Taktsang aka The Tiger’s nest monastery in Paro was built in 8th Century and needless to say that it is one of the most visited and renowned monasteries in Bhutan.
+Taktsang aka The Tiger’s Nest monastery in Paro is one of the most visited and renowned monasteries in Bhutan.
+It was built in the 8th Century.
 Legend has it that Guru Padmasambhava who introduced Buddhism in Bhutan has meditated for three years, three months, three weeks, three days and three hours in this cave.
-Perhaps he had a fetish for number three.
-So he flew to this location from Tibet on the back of a tigress from Khenpajong to tame the Tiger demon.
+Are you also wondering if he had a fetish for number three?
+The story goes that he flew to this location from Tibet on the back of a tigress from Khenpajong to tame the Tiger demon.
 There are several variations to the legend, with Tiger as a constant.

-From a distance this monastery has an air of eeriness to it.
-For one it involves a tiger and for another, it hangs precariously onto a cliff.
-As you get closer, the splendor and serenity of the monastery gradually dawn on you.
-This is by far one of the best monasteries you’ll visit in Bhutan.
+From a distance, this monastery has an air of eeriness to it.
+For one it involves a tiger and for another, it hangs precariously over the edge of a cliff.
+Only as you get closer, the splendour and serenity of the monastery gradually dawn on you.
+This is one of the best monasteries you’ll visit in Bhutan.

-Things that’ll mystify you about Paro are: It’s sparsely populated.
-There are absolutely no apartments.
-There is enough space between buildings to erect a mall.
+Things that’ll mystified me about Paro include its sparse populated, no apartments, although there is enough space between buildings to erect a mall.
 Our driver/guide didn’t so much as apply break, let alone honk.
 Traffic jam is an alien concept to them.